stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Height Maps

 To generate height data for the terrain grid we will load a _height map_ image.
-Although the height of a given vertex can easily be sampled from the image there are several cases where an application will need to programatically 'sample' the height-map, e.g. to generate surface normals or to initialise tesselation factors (as we will see later).
+Although the height of a given vertex can easily be sampled from the image there are several cases where an application will need to programatically 'sample' the height-map, e.g. to generate surface normals.

 Therefore we essentially emulate a texture sampler by implementing a height function that looks up a pixel from an image.
 In any case the image class should support the ability to retrieve pixel data for other use cases.